romana/core/doc/security.md

 When list/find operations may return multiple results, only entities belonging to the authenticated tenant are displayed with a 404 NOT FOUND error in case no entities belonging to the authenticated tenant are found.
 (This applies to /find{First,Last,ExactlyOne,All} methods)
  * This also has implications for creating policies -- a tenant may not create purely CIDR-based policy for now (but an Admin or Agent can).

+## Flow

+This is how it works.
+Currently, Romana uses [Negroni](https://github.com/urfave/negroni) for its REST services, which allows for chaining of multiple middlewares.
+This chain is constructed in [InitializeService method](https://godoc.org/github.com/romana/core/common#InitializeService).
+The Authentication middleware is added [almost at the top of the chain](https://github.com/romana/core/blob/master/common/service.go#L229) - below only the content negotiation module.
+Thereafter the flow is like this:

 ## Out of scope

 For this iteration, we will not provide:

  * Ability to restrict permissions to individual segments - that is, a tenant user is able to operate on all its segments.
  * Ability for a user being able to manage multiple tenants

+## Alternative